Uizard; a Balsamiq alternative (Uizard vs Balsamiq)

 Uizard and Balsamiq are both effective tools, usually chosen for their low barriers of entry.
 The two tools promote faster iteration, rapid prototyping, and democratization of design by empowering non-designers to express their design ideas visually.

-Essentially, Uizard enables one to do everything Balsamiq can — and more.
+Essentially, Uizard enables one to do everything Balsamiq can — and more, making it a truly great choice if you are looking for an alternative to Balsamiq that also offers a free subscription option.
 Balsamiq is a digital pen-and-paper alternative.
 Uizard, on top of offering the exact same feature, also enables instant switching between low-fidelity wireframe and high-fidelity design, instant switching between different design themes, generation of high-fidelity themes from any source, and high-fidelity prototyping, among many other features.